-The Gaylord box (see picture below) is the most common Collection Container used to store and transport paint dropped-off at Non-Municipal Collection Sites.
+Gaylord boxes and drums (see pictures below) are the most common Collection Containers used to store and transport paint dropped-off at Non-Municipal Collection Sites.
 Gaylord boxes must be stored inside and be protected from the elements.
-If your location has space constraints or you plan to store containers outside, there is also a 205L steel drum option.
+Drums may be stored inside or outside.
+If your location has space constraints, the 205L steel drum or tubskid may be the best option.
+More information is provided below on the Collection Container type.